-(2) In lieu of FAR 6.102(d)(2), competitive selection of science and technology proposals resulting from a broad agency announcement with peer or scientific review, as described in (a) (10 U.S.C.
+(2) In lieu of FAR 6.102(d)(2), competitive selection of science and technology proposals resulting from a broad agency announcement with peer or scientific review, as described in 235.016 (a) (10 U.S.C.
 2302(2)(B)).

-SUBPART 206.2--FULL AND OPEN COMPETITION AFTER EXCLUSION OF SOURCES
+SUBPART 206.2 —FULL AND OPEN COMPETITION AFTER EXCLUSION OF SOURCES

-(Revised October 14, 2014)

 206.202 Establishing or maintaining alternative sources.

 (a) Agencies may use this authority to totally or partially exclude a particular source from a contract action.

 (b) The determination and findings (D&F) and the documentation supporting the D&F shall identify the source to be excluded from the contract action.
-Include the information at (b), as applicable, and any other information that may be pertinent, in the supporting documentation.
+Include the information at PGI 206.202 (b), as applicable, and any other information that may be pertinent, in the supporting documentation.

-SUBPART 206.3--OTHER THAN FULL AND OPEN COMPETITION
+SUBPART 206.3 —OTHER THAN FULL AND OPEN COMPETITION

-(Revised June 5, 2020)

 206.302 Circumstances permitting other than full and open competition.

 206.302-1 Only one responsible source and no other supplies or services will satisfy agency requirements.